ethereum-optimism/.github/SECURITY.md

 ### Other vulnerabilities

-For vulnerabilities in any of our websites, email servers or other non-critical infrastructure, please email us at [security@oplabs.co](mailto:security@oplabs.co).
-We appreciate detailed instructions for confirming the vulnerability
+For vulnerabilities in any of our websites, email servers or other non-critical infrastructure, please email OP Labs at [security@oplabs.co](mailto:security@oplabs.co).
+We and Labs appreciate detailed instructions for confirming the vulnerability.

 ## How we disclose vulnerabilities